tomazos/cpp-proposals/enumerator-traits-christian-edits.md

 		return ret;
 	}

 Having the defined value range of an enumeration at hand allows creating wrappers around std::bitset or std::array taking the enum type as the key.
-These could be more efficient for certain applications, constexpr enabled replacements for std::set/map for certain tasks.
+These could be more efficient, constexpr enabled replacements for std::set/map for certain tasks.

-Certain traits regarding the enum can then be determined quite easily with a similar algorithms:
+Certain traits regarding the enum can also be determined quite easily with a similar algorithms:

 	// determines if the enumerators of E follow the default valuing
 	// if yes, then calculating the enumerator index from an value of E is trivial